-A Publication Department of Prayer Minsitries of the Seventh-day Adventist Church in Newfoundland and Labrador
+A Publication of the Department of Prayer Minsitries of the Seventh-day Adventist Church in the Newfoundland and Labrador Mission

 by Jason Williams, Pastor in Bay Roberts and Conception Bay South

 At the time of this writing, the sights, sounds and smells of harvest season are all about us.
 It wasn’t until recent years that our family had ventured our hands to any level of gardening for food.
 Though we are generally without “green thumbs”, we still decided to press forward in the work of a home garden.
 Some years ago, we started out with our little pots and soil and seeds.
 However, today we have expanded our labours to a growing back yard garden.
 After seed planting, it wasn’t long until little seedlings were sprouting.
 Over the growing season, as time progressed, some plants displayed a high level of promise, while others were lagging behind.
 Yet, all summer long, after the time and energy investment we maintained a hope that something would be reaped at harvest time.
 We’ve prayed a little prayer, “Lord, let something grow from these simple efforts in our garden.”

 Well, the harvest time has come and almost concluded again now.
 We have put forth our hands, and plucked off ripe, red tomatoes, picked green zucchinis, and enjoyed bright orange carrots, plump green peas and beans, and fresh basil.
 Some of those things quickly made it into the salads and meals of our family table.

 All over the country, farmers have cast their eyes upon their fields and have seen that the time to harvest had come.
 The view of the earthly fields and crops help us to understand a spiritual concept that the prophet Joel presented:

 “Put ye in the sickle, for the harvest is ripe: come, get you down; for the press is full, the fats overflow…” (Joel 3:13).